lillee93/Arch_Task/README.md

 ### Part B (Architecture Analysis)

 - **Evidence-bounded recommendations: boundary and dependency level**
   Part B is grounded in deterministic dependency evidence computed from the codebase (imports and packages, fan-in and fan-out, LOC, and detected cycles).
 It does not retrieve or summarize symbol-level usage sites via the Part A RAG index.
-As a result, recommendations focus on boundary and dependency-structure changes, and finer-grained refactor steps are out of scope unless the evidence extractor is extended with resolved symbol references or lightweight slices that localize concrete usage sites.
+As a result, recommendations focus on boundary and dependency-structure changes; precise localization of where a dependency is created in code is out of scope unless the evidence extractor is extended with resolved symbol references or lightweight slices that identify concrete usage sites.

 - **Static dependency approximation**
   Import-based dependency graphs approximate architecture and may miss dynamic wiring.